 This Pesto Sweet Potato Hash is filled with caramelized sauteed veggies, bacon and a vibrant, bright pesto!
 Oh, and did I mention it’s topped with a crispy, buttery fried egg?
 Yes please!

 This recipe was originally published in April 2018 – I’ve since updated the photos and tweaked the recipe slightly!

 I looooove sweet potatoes.
 They’re easily my favorite vegetable.
 I eat them as fries, mashed, baked, sautéed….basically just give me a sweet potato and I’ll eat it.

 I especially love them in this Pesto Sweet Potato Hash!
 This is such a wonderful way to clean out those older veggies in your fridge and to diversify what you have for breakfast!

-It’s not a traditional pesto – I just used what I had on hand to make this delicious green sauce.
-It’s so simple but extremely flavorful.
+The pesto has simple ingredients but it’s so extremely flavorful.
 It’s bright, tangy and sharp.
 It compliments the vegetables so well.

 Speaking of vegetables, you can really use anything you have in your fridge.
 Two vegetables that I think are pretty vital are: sweet potatoes and onion!

 Within this hash, I also added zucchini and BACON!
 Oh yes.

 Bacon makes everything better, right?
 Right.
 I love the savory element it added and hello, you can’t beat crispy bacon.